How Can You Know if You Have a Case?

 It is the first question asked of any injury and accident lawyer.
 If the law does not recognize the claim, no matter how extreme the injury or damage, there is simply no case.
 A Plaintiff carries the burden of proving their claims.
 Many, if not most personal injury claims, involve allegations of negligence.

 Maryland juries are instructed that negligence is doing something that a person using ordinary care, caution, and prudence would not do, or in fact, doing something that a reasonably cautious person would not do in a similar circumstance.

 To prove a case for negligence in court, a plaintiff must show the following:

-The typical car accident claim is premised on negligence principles.
-A successful personal injury Plaintiff must show that the defendant, by failing to adhere to the rules of the road, or by otherwise failing to act responsibly, caused an accident that caution would have prevented.
+- The typical car accident claim is premised on negligence principles.
+A successful personal injury plaintiff must show that the defendant caused an accident that caution would have prevented by failing to adhere to the rules of the road or by otherwise failing to act responsibly.

 If you have been injured because of someone else's negligence, I can help you determine whether you have a legitimate claim and help you document, quantify, and prove it in a court of law.
 I've handled thousands of injury cases.
 I recovered millions of dollars for those injured by the negligence of others.

-In Maryland, a negligence action generally must be filed within 3 years from the date of injury.
+In Maryland, a negligence action generally must be filed within three years from the date of injury.

 A seasoned attorney can protect your rights to file and pursue a claim.
 I offer a complimentary legal analysis to all potential clients.
 Contact me today to arrange for your free strategy session.